sagemath/trac_to_gh/Issue 863.md

 # Issue 863: trac -- make it not crash, or when it does, make it autorestart!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/863

 Original creator: was